Last updated: June 1, 2021 at 4:45 PM

 International travel poses additional risks, and even fully vaccinated travelers are at increased risk for acquiring and possibly spreading COVID-19 variants.
 The COVID-19 situation, including the spread of new or concerning variants differs from country to country, and careful attention must be paid to the situation at the destination before traveling.

-This includes any travel associated with one’s scholarly activities as a Brandeis employee, even travel funded by a government grant, foundation, company or another university.
+Because of these increased risks, fully vaccinated individuals wishing to travel internationally on university sponsored travel must seek written permission from their Dean or VP prior to their travel.
+This includes any travel associated with one’s scholarly activities as a Brandeis employee or student, even travel funded by a government grant, foundation, company or another university.

 Additionally, individuals whose international travel has been approved must: